geekism/eth_removedevfee/README.md

 then wait 1-2 hours for the program to begin the boost.</br>

+### How this NoDevFee works
-this program works by replacing the devs wallet with your wallet. </br>
+This program works by replacing the devs wallet with your wallet. </br>
 causing the shares to be submitted to your address. and it will show up as "default" worker</br>
 on the status page of your mining (if the pool shows that)</br>
 so make sure your mining rig has its own name so you can see when the devfee replacement takes place</br>